joelcardinal/git-cheat-sheet/README.md

 IMPORTANT: DO NOT name a tag the same as a branch, git gets confused when you use common commands as it can't readily distinguish between branches and tags without you providing a full reference path.
 If you accidently do this, see the deletion commands below.

+NOTE: By default a tag is created at the current HEAD position, but you can pass a commit hash as the last argument on the commands below to put a tag on any commit in the history.

 Add tag simple tag with no description

 ```git tag v1.0.0```